How Tainan Reveals Its Soul in a Single Bowl of Noodles

 Tainan does something different.
 It slows you down.
 Not in a boring way — in the way that a good meal slows you down, or a conversation with someone who isn't in a hurry.

-I came for three days and stayed for six.
-On the last morning, I went back to Ah Tang for milkfish congee at 6AM.
-The construction worker was there again.
-He recognized me.
-We nodded.
+Come for three days and you may stay for six.
+On the last morning, go back to Ah Tang for milkfish congee at 6AM.
+The construction worker is there again.
+He recognizes you.
+You nod.
 No words needed.

 That's Tainan.
 And it's the Taiwan that guidebooks should put on the cover but never do.